Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Site-Specific Water Quality Objectives (SSWQOs) are numerical concentrations or narrative statements that have been established for specified waters, and that are linked to action or management commitments.
 In addition to science, they may consider other factors in their derivation.

 SSWQOs are often used to provide the quantitative outcomes for regional planning initiatives.
-Alberta Environment and Parks has prepared scientific guidance material to support the derivation of SSWQOs for rivers in Alberta, which is contained in the following document.
+The Alberta government has prepared scientific guidance material to support the derivation of SSWQOs for rivers in Alberta, which is contained in the following document.